TomPace101/nanopore_diffusion/notes.md

 - formatting of docstrings
 (there is discussion below about what to do after this)

-_TODO_ IN PROGRESS: change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file Similarly, we should probably change 'modelparameters' to 'simparameters' 'data/params/simulation'
-The parameters are for a simulation.
-The code that runs the simulation is a simulator.
-Or, in fact, perhaps this points out that we should make a distinction between "model" parameters and "simulation" parameters.
-For example, a simulation timestep would be a simulation parameter.
-A boundary condition would be a model parameter.
-Maybe time-domain or steady-state is even a simulation parameter rather than a model parameter.
-(Although that could get tricky, with time-dependent boundary conditions.)
-So it's not a change, but an addition.

-_TODO_ The ability to resume time-step jobs would be nice, but this requires being able to save out the complete state.
-Or maybe just be able to load the uknowns, I guess.
-You can reload the mesh and BCs, etc, from scratch.
-In fact, based on Pete's suggestions, we might even switch equations.
-But somehow, you need enough values to get back the original functions.
-Would it work to just store the nodal values?
-I'd have to do a test to see.

 _TOOD_ zipping large data sets may need to come under control of doit

 _TODO_ more general reaction functions approach